filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_03/notes_03.md

 <b>Introduction to the Chinook Database</b>

-<p> The Chinook database, developed in the early 2000s by Luis Rocha, has become a popular sample database for those learning and practicing SQL.
-Designed to represent a digital media store, it simulates a realistic business environment, allowing users to interact with data in a meaningful way.
-The database consists of a total of 11 tables, each serving a distinct purpose.
-Learn more about the database and its features by visiting the following link: https://github.com/lerocha/chinook-database/tree/master
+<p> The Chinook database, maintained by Luis Rocha and developed by an unknown party, has become a popular sample database for those learning and practicing SQL.
+It was designed to represent a digital media store, as hinted by the contents, and is mean to simulates a realistic business environment, allowing users to interact with data in a meaningful way.
+The database consists of a total of 11 tables, containing different aspects of a digital media store, such as 'Artist', 'Album', 'Genre'etc. Learn more about the database and its features by visiting the following link: https://github.com/lerocha/chinook-database/tree/master
 </p>